 In Years 9 and 10, the breadth of skills across additional art forms are available to strengthen their foundation in both digital media and fine art.
 These platforms provide them with the opportunities to explore ideas and mediums through open-ended project based inquiry and production making, which serves them well when considering a future creative pathway.

 In Years 11 and 12, the department provides both ATAR and non-ATAR courses to be explored and used for entry into tertiary institutions.
-Design, with both a graphics and photographic context, Visual Arts and Media Production and Analysis ATAR courses can be taken for university entry, and the Visual Arts General and Design General courses allow boys to meet the other sector opportunities.
+Design, Visual Arts and Media Production and Analysis ATAR courses can be taken for university entry, and the Visual Arts General and Design General courses allow boys to meet the other sector opportunities.
 Boys can take one, all, or a combination of these studies in their final years at school.